Skip to main content

 Effectiveness

-Beet supplements are meant to increase nitric oxide production in the body, which can help various body processes like immunity, stamina, and circulation.
+Beet supplements are meant to increase nitric oxide (NO) production in the body, which widens the blood vessels (vasodilation) and can support bodily processes like immunity, stamina, and circulation.
 Studies utilizing beet juice have illustrated these potential benefits, but juicing that many beets is a bit of a chore.
-Better to let a company juice them for you and dehydrate that juice to create a powder you can take via a capsule or by reintroducing to water.
+Better to let a company juice them for you and dehydrate that juice to create a supplement.

-The exact concentration of nitrates — the compound in beets responsible for vasodilation — will vary from company to company, and without complex testing, you’d have to take their word for it if they tell you the nitrate content per serving.
+The exact concentration of nitrates — the compound in beets responsible for vasodilation — varies from company to company, and without complex testing, you’d have to take the company’s word about its nitrate content per serving.
 But since beetroot studies have shown high rates of tolerability among healthy participants using doses around 15g, you’d be best served by seeking a beetroot powder that offers as much beetroot per serving as possible.
-Most powders offer 5g-8g per serving, but HumanN SuperBeets Sport delivers just under 10g.
+Most powders offer 5-8g per serving, but HumanN SuperBeets Sport delivers almost 10g.
 That’s much more likely to have an effect than lighter doses.

-HumanN has subjected several of its products to clinical studies, each of which has come back with impressive results.
-The exact ethical practices and funding channels for these studies are a little suspect; even the results published in the American Journal of Physiology’s Heart and Circulatory Physiology sub-journal were clearly funded by HumanN.
-We’d ultimately like to see independent studies for these products, but those are not likely forthcoming.
+Also, HumanN has subjected several of its products to clinical studies, each of which has produced impressive results.
+The exact ethical practices and funding channels for these studies are a little suspect — even the results published in the American Journal of Physiology’s sub-journal were clearly funded by HumanN — and we’d rather see high-quality independent studies for HumanN’s products, but at least the existing studies used sound methodologies, and they give us insight into beetroot supplementation that we wouldn’t have otherwise.

 Cost